gitkraken/gitlens-docs/gitlens/gitlens-features.md

 You can choose where the Commit Graph appears:

-- **Panel Layout** — displays the graph in the bottom panel (next to Terminal) with a dedicated Commit Graph Details view.
+- **Panel Layout** — displays the graph in the bottom panel (next to Terminal) with the embedded details panel.
 - **Editor Area Layout** — shows the graph in a standard VS Code editor tab.

 To switch layouts: